 However, a certain amount of any SEN pupil’s relevant information may need to be provided to staff more widely in the context of providing the necessary care and education that the student requires.

-Staff, students and parents are reminded that AHLU is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
+Staff, volunteers, students and parents are reminded that AHLU is under duties imposed by law and statutory guidance to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
 This is likely to include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities such as the LADO or police.
 For further information about this, please view AHLU’s Safeguarding Policy.

 Finally, in accordance with Data Protection Law, some of AHLU’s activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the AHLU’s specific directions.